 As with most purebred dogs, Bulldogs are prone to a broad array of health conditions, which includes:

 As aforementioned, short-snouted breeds are particularly vulnerable to this condition, yet Bulldogs have the greatest risk.
 This typically results in breathing challenges, which grows worse during exercise or in hot weather.
 It may be treated with surgery if deemed necessary by a veterinarian.

 This is more common within Bulldogs than any additional breed.
 More than 70 percent of Bulldogs handle hip dysplasia that’s caused by a genetic malformation of a hip socket.
-It’ll cause pain and also can lead to lameness and arthritis.
+It’ll cause pain and also can lead to lameness , arthritis and less exercise.